 Thanksgiving On Fade To Black

 According to most sources, the first thanksgiving took place sometime in November of 1621 between the Pilgrims and the Wampanoag Indians at Plymouth.
+According to Edward Winslow, an attendee, it was a three day feast with 53 Pilgrims and 90 Indians.
+This first Harvest Festival would later be known in the United States as Thanksgiving.

 In 1789 George Washington proclaimed Thanksgiving a holiday on the 4th Thursday of November.
 In 1863 it became a national holiday when Abraham Lincoln made a presidential proclamation during the Civil War.
 He set it to be celebrated on the last Thursday of November.
 From that point forward, each year a president would proclaim a date to be the national holiday and therefore it had a tendency to change each year. (according to NPR.org and wikipedia) This began to change when in 1933 there was a November that had 5 Thursday's in it.
 (Hmm.. just like THIS November.)
 So when traditionally, up to this point, Thanksgiving fell on the last November, (usually by presidential proclamation) which usually IS the 4th November of the month, there would actually be one more Thursday in November.